Tornc/low_effort_slop/README.md

 }
 ```

 Note that `eTag` changes every message, so you have to always use the one from the last response.
+The `conversationId` stays the same though.

-Also, there are 2 possible response types: just a single text and a list of texts.
+There are 2 possible response types: just a single text and a list of texts.